What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

-Music Royalties 101: The Definitive Guide for Artists Part 2
+Music Royalty Distribution: The Definitive Guide for Artists (2025 Update)

-Welcome back to part two of this comprehansive look at music royalties and music publishing.
+Welcome back to part two of this comprehensive look at music royalties, music royalty distribution UK processes, music publishing rights, and independent artist royalty collection in 2025.

-Here, in part two, we will be taking a deep (and sometimes complex!) dive into how music royalties are actually generated and paid to you, the artist.
+Here, in part two, updated for 2025, we will be taking a deep (and sometimes complex!) dive into how music royalties are actually generated and paid to you, the artist, with the latest industry figures and practices.

 For emerging artists, it is understood that their clout level is typically low as they are just starting out in the industry.
 However, if an artist generates a buzz and gains a substantial following, their clout level can quickly increase to that of mid-level artists.
 Finally, there are the superstars, who have already achieved significant success, amassing millions of streams and generating substantial income for their managers and labels.

-At IQ Management, we believe that transparency and fairness are essential values when it comes to artist royalties.
+At IQ Management, we believe that transparency and fairness are essential values when it comes to artist royalties and music royalty distribution.

-Artist royalties are calculated as a percentage of the monies generated from the usage of their music.
+Music royalty distribution rates are calculated as a percentage of the monies generated from the usage of their music.
 The actual percentages set for royalty rates can vary quite significantly depending on the terms of the contractual agreement between the musician, record label, distributor, or other rights holder.
+Understanding music royalty calculations is vital for artists looking to maximise their earnings in 2025’s evolving digital landscape.

 In the United Kingdom, the most common formula for calculating artist royalties is based on the “Net Sales” of the music.
-Net Sales are the total revenue generated from the sale or licensing of the music, minus certain deductions such as distribution costs, promotional costs, packaging costs, and returns.
-The artist’s royalty rate is then applied to the Net Sales to calculate the amount of royalties owed to the artist.
+Net Sales are the total revenue generated from the sale or licensing of the music, minus certain deductions such as distribution costs, promotional costs, packaging costs, and returns related to recorded music.
+The artist’s royalty rate is then applied to the Net Sales to calculate the amount of digital performance royalties owed to the artist.

 For example, if a musician has a royalty rate agreed at 15% and their music generates Net Sales of £100,000, their royalties would be calculated as follows: